tlake/interview_practice_2020/README.md

 - quicksort
 - merge sort
 - bubble sort
-- depth-first traversal of a binary search tree
 - [x] breadth-first traversal of a binary search tree
 - [x] in-order traversal of a binary search tree
-- pre-order traversal of a binary search tree
+- [x] pre-order traversal of a binary search tree
-- post-order traversal of a binary search tree
+- [x] post-order traversal of a binary search tree
 - binary search on an array

 ### Concurrency